DanielUche/brite-core-test/README.md

   **NB**: Data is passed to the table component as props from the paginator component.

 - A **Modal** component:
-  - Present currently selected item to the user and allows one edit it.
+  - Present currently selected item to the user and allows a user to edit it.

 **NB**: Data is passed to the modal component as props from the table component component.